Failure to track a stable AMOC state under rapid climate change: Density changes under slow warming

-In the CO$_2$ ramp simulation, the AMOC strength undergoes a relatively rapid increase by about 3~Sv around model year~800 (Figure~\ref{fig:Figure_1}c), which is related to the retreating sea-ice extent over the North Atlantic Ocean.
-Upon initialisation, the sea ice extends relatively far south (Figure~\ref{fig:Figure_S3}a), which is related to a weak AMOC strength of about 13~Sv under the $\overline{F_H} = 0.45$~Sv hosing.
-Sea ice limits ocean-atmosphere exchange and deep convection \cite{Lin2023}, hence the mixed layer depth is relatively shallow ($< 100$~m) where sea ice is present.
-What is important here is that there is no deep convection over the Labrador Sea due to the extensive sea-ice extent.
+In the slow CO$_2$ ramp, the AMOC strength undergoes a relatively rapid increase by about 3~Sv around model year~800 (Figure~\ref{fig:Figure_1}c), which is related to the retreating sea-ice extent over the North Atlantic Ocean.
+Upon initialisation from PI$_{45}^{\mathrm{on}}$, the sea ice extends relatively far south (Figure~\ref{fig:Figure_S3}a), owing to a weak AMOC strength of about 13~Sv under the background hosing of $\overline{F_H} = 0.45$~Sv.
+Sea ice limits ocean-atmosphere exchange and deep convection \cite{Lin2023}; hence the mixed layer depth is relatively shallow ($< 100$~m) where sea ice is present.
+Importantly, there is initially no deep convection over the Labrador Sea due to the extensive sea-ice extent.
 When sea ice retreats poleward under higher temperatures, the Labrador Sea becomes less sea-ice covered and this allows for deeper mixed layer depths (Figures~\ref{fig:Figure_S3}b,c,d).
-Vertical mixing brings relatively warm subsurface water masses to the surface, strongly contributing to the retreating sea-ice extent over the Labrador Sea, and giving rise to non-linear responses under the linear CO$_2$ concentration increase.
-Labrador Sea deep convection starts from model~year~770 and onwards, which is followed by the 3~Sv AMOC strengthening around model year~800.
-The role of deep convection on WMT rates is quite complex \cite{Bruggemann2019}, and this convection certainly plays an important role in modulating AMOC strength and AMOC tipping \cite{Drijfhout2025}.
-Hence, we expect that the 3~Sv increase in AMOC strength can only be found when additional deep convection sites are activated as a result of retreating sea ice.
+Vertical mixing brings relatively warm subsurface water masses to the surface, strongly contributing to the retreating sea-ice extent over the Labrador Sea, and giving rise to nonlinear responses under the linear CO$_2$ ramp.
+Labrador Sea deep convection starts from model~year~770 and onwards, followed by the 3~Sv increase in AMOC strength around model year~800.
+The role of deep convection on WMT rates is quite complex \cite{Bruggemann2019}, and this convection certainly plays an important role in modulating AMOC strength and collapsing the AMOC \cite{Drijfhout2025}.
+Hence, we expect that the 3~Sv increase can only be found when additional deep convection sites are activated as a result of retreating sea ice.

-In summary, the analysis of the CO$_2$ ramp and the comparison with the RCP scenarios (Figure~\ref{fig:Figure_S1}, more details in \cite{vanWesten2025e}) show clear indications of rate-induced effects on AMOC responses.
-In the CO$_2$ ramp simulation, in which the warming rate is (much) smaller than the RCP scenarios, the AMOC remains stable up to +5.5$^{\circ}$C warming.
-In fact, from the $\Psi_{\mathrm{NADW}}$ and $B_{\mathrm{flux}}$ analysis, it appears that the AMOC is getting more stable in warmer climates.
+In summary, the analysis of the CO$_2$ ramp simulations and comparison with the RCP scenario runs (Figure~\ref{fig:Figure_3}) show that the ocean response to radiative forcing changes depends qualitatively on the forcing rate.
+In the slow CO$_2$ ramp, in which the atmopsheric warming rate is (much) smaller than in the faster CO$_2$ ramps, RCP4.5 and RCP8.5, the AMOC remains stable up to +5.5$^{\circ}$C warming.
+In fact, from the $\Psi_{\mathrm{NADW}}$ and $B_{\mathrm{flux}}$ analysis, we conclude that the AMOC is getting more stable in warmer climates.